 The main part of the paper (which includes the introduction, text, conclusions, and recommendations) should be at least 1800 words.
 You should begin with an introduction that introduces the debate, offers an overview of the paper overall, and includes a thesis statement articulating the larger argument or conclusion you will arrive at through your analysis.
 (Remember our discussion of introduction strategies here: you might begin with a focusing incident, an exemplary source, a historical overview, or a conceptual overview.)
 The rest of your paper should include three main parts: an analysis of specific arguments (“Text”), an analysis of the conversation overall (“Conclusions”), and your argument in response to it (“Recommendations”).
 Here are prompts for these main sections.

 Your analysis of specific arguments should address the same prompts as our Research Analyses: identify the main claims, reasons, evidence, and counter-arguments; use Toulmin’s concepts (warrants, data) to identify the assumptions underlying the argument.
-You can organize this section in a few ways depending on your understanding of the debate: you can focus on individual arguments, in which case you would look at one source at a time; you could organize the debate using stasis theory, in which case you would have different sections for different questions or types of arguments (you might have multiple sources in a given section); or you can organize your debate around stakeholders, helping us see how different types of people invested in the debate take different positions.
+You can organize this section in a few ways depending on your understanding of the debate: you can focus on individual arguments, in which case you would look at one source at a time; you could organize the debate using stasis theory, in which case you would have different sections for different questions or types of arguments (you might have multiple sources in a given section); you can organize your debate around stakeholders, helping us see how different types of people invested in the debate take different positions; or you can organize the debate around its history, showing how the debate and the arguments around it have changed over time.

 Here we want to get a sense for the similarities and differences between arguments, points of intersection and divergence, core dividing issues, gaps or impasses, etc. The main question here is, what do we learn by looking at the conversation overall?
 Here are further questions for analysis: